Fermi surface anisotropy in plasmonic metals increases the potential for efficient hot carrier extraction: Methods

 \subsection{Dielectric functions}

 We calculate the complex dielectric tensor,

-where the second term captures the Drude response including the effect of phonon-assisted intraband transitions, while the final term captures the effect of direct optical transitions.
+where $\bar{\sigma}_0$ and $\tau_{D0}$ are the frequency-independent (static) conductivity tensor and Drude lifetime respectively, $\tau_D$ is the frequency-dependent momentum relaxation time.
+The second term captures the Drude response including the effect of phonon-assisted intraband transitions, while the final term $\bar{\epsilon}_d(\omega)$ captures the effect of direct optical transitions.
 We evaluate the final term directly using Fermi's golden rule for the real part,\cite{DirectTransitions}

 where $g_s = 2$ is the spin degeneracy factor and $f_{\vec{k}n}$ are the Fermi occupations of each electronic state.
 We then evaluate $\Re\bar{\epsilon}_d(\omega)$ from it using the Kramers-Kronig relation.
 The energy-conserving $\delta$-function above is broadened to a Lorentzian due to electron-electron and electron-phonon scattering linewidths, which we also calculate from first principles as described below in Section~\ref{sec:MethodsLifetime}.\cite{PhononAssisted}